Colleen Wadeson

 What values are most important to you in your work and personal life?

-The values that are most important to me, both professionally and personally, are truth, communication, honesty, integrity, responsibility, purpose, connection, and collaboration.
-I prioritize these because they guide my decisions, shape my relationships, and create meaningful impact in both my work and my life.
+Values that are most important to me, professionally and personally, are creativity, excellence, gratitude, integrity, respect, responsibility, and vision.
+These values guide my decisions, shape my relationships, and contribute meaningful impact in my work and life.
+Communication with empathy, honesty, and humility is essential in establishing connections, building trust, and positively influencing collaborations.

 Locations